Moneyball with LLMs: Analyzing Tabular Summarization in Sports Narratives: Prompts

 The prompt used for the generating the Batsman and Bowler tables using Zero-Shot (ZS) Chain of Thought (COT) has been shown below.
-We use ZS COT as it has been shown in \cite{t3} that models improve in ZS setting after applying COT.
-It has also been shown by \cite{t3} that few-shot learning does not improve performance and ZS performs far better than fine-tuning setting. \paragraph{Prompt Card.}
+We use ZS COT as it has been shown in \cite{deng-etal-2024-text} that models improve in ZS setting after applying COT.
+It has also been shown by \cite{deng-etal-2024-text} that few-shot learning does not improve performance and ZS performs far better than fine-tuning setting. \paragraph{Prompt Card.} \paragraph{System message} \begin{promptbox}{System Prompt} \textbf{Role:} You are an expert in building statistical summary tables from live commentary text.
+Return ONLY the two JSON objects according to the rules given below - no prose, no code, no markdown.